VirtuOz/node-dynamic-module-loader/README.md

 Next time you install a module in the same `nodeModulesInstallDirName`, if the `package.json` file is the same, it will skip the `npm install` and directly copy the `node_modules/` in your newly installed module directory.
-If the dependencies has changed, it runs again `npm install` before copying the `node_modules/`.
+If the dependencies have changed, it runs again `npm install` before copying the `node_modules/`.

 Events